 Heat styling, whether you are using a curling iron or a flat iron, can do some damage to your hair–especially if you curl often.
-Most hairstylists suggest using a heat protectant before going for those beach waves in order to lessen the potential damage.
+Most hairstylists suggest using a heat protectant before going for those beach waves in order to lessen the potential damage, frizzy hair, and frustration.

 But what if you run out of your favorite hair heat protectant, or if it goes bad?

 The anser is… that depends.
 In this article, we’ll go though all the factors in detail.

 Using Coconut Oil As a Heat Protectant

 There are many advantages of using oil on the hair.
 Different oils have different properties that can make your hair look great.
 Some oils can even repair the damage that it has received due to frequent heat styling.

 There are many heat protectants that are commercially available.
 But many wonder if there are natural alternatives.
 That is where oils come along.

 People have different opinions when it comes to using a flat iron on hair that has been covered with oil.
 On one side, there are those who argue that it shouldn’t be done because you are just going to cook your hair in the process.